 Protein source: Whey protein isolate | Flavor: Vanilla | Ingredients: Natural and artificial flavors and sucralose (an artificial sweetener)

-If you prefer vanilla to chocolate, celebrity trainer Steve Uria says this whey-protein powder — also a blend of whey isolate and concentrate — has a minimal ingredient list and is his favorite of the ten he’s tried.
+If you prefer vanilla to chocolate, celebrity trainer Steve Uria says this whey-protein powder — a blend of whey isolate and concentrate — has a minimal ingredient list and is his favorite of the ten he’s tried.
 Uria told us he has used it for four years and that he never experiences any bloating or gas after he drinks it.
-While his favorite flavor is vanilla, the brand makes other options, like peanut butter marshmallow, which Uria also chooses occasionally.
+While his favorite flavor is vanilla, the brand makes other options, like peanut butter marshmallow, which Uria chooses occasionally.

 Best whey-protein powder for mixing into smoothies and shakes

 Protein source: Whey protein isolate and whey protein concentrate | Flavor: Maple Butter Pancake | Ingredients: Natural and artificial flavors, no added sugar